Pointwise convergence of the Klein-Gordon flow: Introduction

 As mentioned, the goal of this paper is to develop a nonlinear pointwise convergence theory in the case of the Klein-Gordon equation.
 To fix the ideas and avoid unimportant technicalities, we will focus on the 3d cubic model \ref{nlwcauchy}, that contains all of the interesting features of the problem.
-We will also focus on the periodic case that, unlike the Schr\"odinger case, does not present extra difficulties compared with the continuous one (the problems are basically equivalent).
-This is essentially due to the finite speed of propagation.
+We will also focus on the periodic case, which does not present extra difficulties compared with the continuous one.
+One can indeed see that in the proof that we give below of the sufficiency of the (optimal) condition $s > 1/2$ we can replace $\mathbb{T}^3$ with $\mathbb{R}^3$ without any change.
+We point out that the same argument for the Schr\"odinger equation does not lead to the optimal regularity threshold.
 In the linear setting, it was proved in \cite{C831, C832, Walther} that one has $e^{it \langle D \rangle} f (x) \overset{t \to 0}{\to} f(x)$ for almost every $x \in \mathbb{T}^d$ if and only if $s > 1/2$ (in any dimension).
-Our first objective is to prove a nonlinear counterpart of this result \begin{theorem} Let $s > 1/2$ and $(u_0, u_1) \in H^{s}(\mathbb{T}^3) \times H^{s-1}(\mathbb{T}^3)$.
-Let $u$ the (local in time) solution of the Cauchy problem \ref{nlwcauchy}.
+Our first objective is to prove a nonlinear counterpart of this result. \begin{theorem} Let $s > 1/2$ and $(u_0, u_1) \in H^{s}(\mathbb{T}^3) \times H^{s-1}(\mathbb{T}^3)$.
+Let $u$ the (local in time) solution of the Cauchy problem \eqref{nlwcauchy}.
 We have

 \end{theorem}